-Synthesis of lifelike gesture is finding growing attention in human-computer interaction.
-In particular, synchronization of synthetic gestures with speech output is one of the goals for embodied conversational agents which have become a new paradigm for the study of gesture and for human-computer interfaces.
+Besides the inclusion of gesture recognition devices as an intuitive input modality, the synthesis of lifelike gesture is finding growing attention in human-computer interface research.
+In particular, the generation of synthetic gesture in connection with text-to-speech systems is one of the goals for embodied conversational agents which have become a new paradigm for the study of gesture and for human-computer interface.
 Embodied conversational agents are computer-generated characters that demonstrate similar properties as humans in face-to-face conversation, including the ability to produce and respond to verbal and nonverbal communication.
-They may represent the computer in an interaction with a human or represent their human users as "avatars" in a computational environment [3].
+They may represent the computer in an interaction with a human or represent their human users as "avatars" in a computational environment [1].